Addieryn/triple-rift/README.md

 - most "tamed" wins
 - (?)legends have a re-attack (token)
 - (?)cards played in any direction
-- (?)game ends when all terrains are played(timer)
+- (?)game ends when all terrains are played(timer) {30}
 - (?) first creature cant be tamed/gains block for 1 turn
-- movement can be done when card is summoned
+- movement can be done when card is summoned (motion sickness)
-- draw for setup 3 (odd number) plave anywhere terrain
+- draw for setup 3 (odd number) play anywhere terrain

 ### Areana
 - PHASE: